Several Career Fairs are offered each semester. View current Career Fairs on our Events page.

 Click HERE for a brief how-to video.

 Reserve interview rooms at the Career Center through the OCR module on HireAggies.
 Depending on your selections, you can also have HireAggies automate much of the interview scheduling process.
+If your desired date is not available on the sign-up page, call the Career Center at 979-845-5139.

 Click HERE for a brief how-to video.